 The IT Law Programme prepares participating students for careers that demand an intricate knowledge about the law and legal methods applied in the fields of ICT and cybersecurity.

-The 1-year and 2-year Master’s programmes in IT Law (ending with an official advanced law degree, Master of Arts in Law) and the 1-year Continuing Education Programme in Information Technology Law (ending with a Certificate of Completion) are designed to provide both technical and practical legal skills for working as an IT lawyer.
-The PhD programme in IT Law (ending with the award of a Doctor of Philosophy degree in Law, PhD) are designed for candidates with a deep interest in conducting research at the highest academic level on a specific topic in IT Law.
+The Master’s programme (ending with an official advanced law degree, Master of Arts in Law) and the Continuing Education Programme in Information Technology Law (ending with a Certificate of Completion) are designed to provide both technical and practical legal skills for working as an IT lawyer.

 There are several features that make the IT Law Programme unique and competitive in the world.